iss4cf0ng/DuplexSpyCS/README.md

 # DuplexSpy
 DuplexSpyCS (CS stands for CSharp) is a RAT base on C/S

+# Warning
+Ethical Purpose Only!\
+This tool is designed and written for educational and ethical demonstration only, please do not use for illegal purpose.\
+And do not execute it on target without authorization! :(

 # Feature
 - Windows RAT
 - Encrypted TCP socket communication (AES-256-CBC + RSA-4096)